Clearing Away Invaders and Restoring the Sage

 Recent science is helping us understand how much conifer invasion is detrimental to sage grouse as well as the spatial extent and degree of conifer invasion.
 We’re learning that the spatial configuration and size of trees can impact lek activity and that nesting in and near treatments increases through time after conifer removal.
 Research like this is helping create decision support tools to quantify and track threat reduction.

-We plan to communicate about the latest science produced by leading conservation entities.
+Here, we communicate about the latest science produced by leading conservation entities.
 Our focus will be on promoting actionable science and decision support tools.

 Management Tools and Success Stories